 - Go into Settings > Cloud and Accounts.

 - Switch on ‘Back up my data’ and ‘automatic restore’.

-If you use Google Photos and Google Drive for your selfies and documents, they can also be backed up through those apps.
+If you use Google Photos and Google Drive for your photos and documents, they can also be backed up through those apps.

 How to Move Files from a Samsung Device to SD Card

-Choosing to store your information, photos and files on your removable SD card is a luxury iPhone users don’t have – take that!
+Choosing to store your information, photos and files on your removable SD card is a luxury iPhone users don’t have.
 For Samsung Galaxy users you can insert an SD card and store all your stuff on it, making it easier when you need to factory reset your device.
 Here’s how you do it:

 - Navigate to Apps > My Files